 Learn how to create a connection using an HDMI source.

-- 1. Connect an HDMI or a DVI-to-HDMI cable to the HDMI port on the display panel. - 2.
+- 1. Do one of the following. - Connect an HDMI or a DVI-to-HDMI cable to the HDMI port on the display panel. - 2.
 Connect the cable to the control computer.

 Creating a video wall